Part of Theodore Roosevelt Bridge closes for 3 to 6 months of emergency repairs

-D.C. transportation officials said a consultant’s inspection one year ago found the inner lanes’ steel support beams had deteriorated, and DDOT inspectors saw in the past week that the problem had grown significantly worse.
-The bridge has been federally required to have a consultant inspection annually since it was rated in “poor” condition in 2018, officials said, and the city does its own inspections about twice a month.
+D.C. transportation officials said a consultant’s inspection one year ago found deterioration in the steel support beams, and DDOT inspectors saw in the past week that the problem had grown significantly worse.
+The bridge has been federally required to have a consultant inspection every two years since it was rated in “poor” condition in 2018, officials said.
+The city has a consultant inspection done annually and does its own inspections about twice a month, a DDOT spokesman said.

-DDOT director Everett Lott said Saturday that closing some lanes to limit vehicle weight on the bridge was “something we’ve been talking about.”
-However, he decided Friday to close the inner lanes around 10 p.m. after hearing the forecast for up to two inches of snow Sunday, which would require plows and other heavy equipment on the bridge.
-DDOT tweeted a traffic advisory at 10:45 p.m., saying the closures were “effective immediately.”
+DDOT Director Everett Lott said Saturday that closing some lanes to limit vehicle weight on the bridge was “something we’ve been talking about.”
+However, he decided Friday to close the inner lanes about 10 p.m. after hearing the forecast for up to two inches of snow on Sunday, which would require plows and other heavy equipment on the bridge.
+DDOT tweeted a traffic advisory at 10:45 p.m., saying the lane closures were “effective immediately.”

 Traffic Advisory Effective Immediately: Theodore Roosevelt Bridge (I-66) Lane Closures, and Weight Restriction of Ten (10) Tons.
 For full details of the closure, please visit: https://t.co/wGeArlKEo8.— DDOT DC (@DDOTDC) February 12, 2022